open-contracting/cove-ocds/docs/translations.rst

     python manage.py makemessages -l en --ignore "docs" tx push -s

-In order to fetch translated strings from transifex:
+In order to fetch translated strings from Transifex:

 .. code:: bash

-    tx pull -af
+    tx pull -a

 In order to compile them: